marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-big-room-planning---a-failure-testatment-i-like.md

 We then held the meeting itself, involving about 25-30 people in our teams and ca 20-25 people from groups around us that we need to get our stuff out of the door.
 Some of these people were high-ranking people that (in case) we needed to resolve prioritisation issues and dependencies.

-Today I've spent the better part of 8 hours trying to summarise and document what was said during the meeting.
+Today I've spent the better part of 8 hours trying to summarize and document what was said during the meeting.
 I'm not quite done yet so maybe a few hours more before it's done.

 All in all - quite an investment to get our sights aligned and our work planned.
 We planned for 5 weeks ahead, which is much shorter than recommended by SAFe (8-12 weeks) but still enough that we didn't know for sure what is going to be delivered in the end of the session.